Adapt Research supports Islands for the Future of Humanity.

-Adapt Research performs independent and bespoke research.
-We aim to deliver high-quality evidence that informs strategic questions about health, technology and global catastrophic risk.
+Adapt Research performs independent and bespoke research, delivering high-quality evidence to inform strategic questions about health, technology and global catastrophic risk.

-We specialise in producing evidence-based resources, reports, and research papers and have a strong record managing and executing the research process from planning to publication.
+Our evidence-based resources, reports, submissions, and research papers are independent and non-partisan.
+We have a strong record managing and executing the research process from planning to publication.

 Our research director Matt is a medically qualified senior researcher with a PhD in philosophy.